- Overview and Highlights

 - Join and Support

-Quadruped Vessel with Peccary Feet and a Lid with a Bird-and-Fish Handle
+Vessel with Feet in the Shape of Peccary Heads and a Lid with a Bird-and-Fish Handle

 Ceramic with tan, red, green (oxidized black), black, and white pigment